groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ### 3. Use Transfer Manager for Large Files

-For files over 100MB, use AWS Transfer Manager:
+For files over 100 MB, use AWS Transfer Manager:

 ```java
 TransferManager transferManager = TransferManagerBuilder.standard()